alice-mch/FREDServer/README.md

 # FREDServer

 ## Version History
+* v1.6 - Adds '--help', '--parser', and '--verbose' modes, minor bugfixes
+  - '--parser' mode will process and validate your configs, then exit without running
 * v1.5 - Adds 'Mask' block for masking devices from Group commands
 * v1.4 - Changes the way section files are structured to be much cleaner
   - Removes 'ALFS' and 'TOPICS': info now processed from 'MAPPING' and board config, respectively